OUTA wants credible investigation into Eskom's CFO

 But it’s not a quick fix, warns Blom.
 “The corruption goes right down to power station level, there’s a lot of work ahead.”

-OUTA would welcome the opportunity to assist in a clean up of Eskom.
+The Organisation Undoing Tax Abuse (OUTA) would welcome the opportunity to assist in a clean up of Eskom.

 “Suspended, retired, resigned, retrenched?
 Only time will tell,” says Ben Theron, OUTA’s Chief Operations Officer.